-Non Resident Parents (NRP), or Paying Parents as known under Child Maintenance Service, are the parents deemedliable to pay child maintenance.
-Non Resident Parents are often vilified in the media for not financially supporting their children, but statistics show that only a minority of NRPs fail to pay child maintenance.
+Non Resident Parents (NRP), or Paying Parents are liable to pay child maintenance if they live apart from their children.
+Although NRPs are often vilified in the media for not financially supporting their children, statistics show that only a minority of NRPs actually fail to pay child maintenance.

-Sadly, it is often the compliant NRPs that are subjected to unfair processing, incorrect calculations and debts created through no fault of their own, whilst non compliant NRPs are often left to evade the system.
+Sadly, it is often the compliant NRPs who are subjected to unfair procedures, incorrect calculations and debts created through no fault of their own.
+Non compliant NRPs often manage to evade the system.

-- Always keep a record of all communication you have with CSA/CMS, in particular secure details of the case officer and ask that the details of your conversation is recorded in their Freetex log.
+- Always keep a record of telephone calls with CMS, in particular secure details of the case officer that you spoek with, and where necessary ask that the details of your conversation is recorded in their Freetext log.

 - If you write to them, be sure to send letters recorded or registered post and keep copies of the letter together with the postage receipt.